microsoft/AirSim/docs/linux_build.md

 Yes, you can but we haven't tested it.
 You can find [instructions here](https://docs.unrealengine.com/latest/INT/Platforms/Linux/GettingStarted/index.html).

 #### What compiler and stdlib AirSim uses?
-We use same compiler that Unreal uses which is Clang 3.9 for Unreal 4.15 nd Clang 4.0 for Unreal 4.16.
+We use same compiler that Unreal uses which is Clang 3.9.
 AirSim's `setup.sh` will automatically download Clang 3.9.
 We also need to use libc++ that Unreal uses.
 The libc++ code is cloned by AirSim's `setup.sh` in to `llvm-source` folder and built in `llvm-build` folder.
 The cmake is the instructed to use libc++ from `llvm-build` folder.
 For other flavors of Linux and more info, please see [http://apt.llvm.org/](http://apt.llvm.org/).

 #### Can use AirSim with Unreal 4.16?
 Yes!
 The `*.Build.cs` files are, however, no longer compatible (you will get compile error).
 You can find files for 4.16 as `*.Build.4.16.cs` so just rename those.